UM student supports and how to find them

 Feeling secure financially is important too – the Financial Aid and Awards office can help you make the most of the financial resources, scholarships and more available to you.

 There are a number of academic supports available, to help you do your absolute best in your courses.
-Knowing how to thrive in the online learning environment is key to your success.
-It’s important to keep Academic Integrity top of mind during this unique learning experience.
+If you are learning remotely, knowing how to thrive in the online learning environment is key to your success.
+It’s important to keep Academic Integrity top of mind, too.

 Academic advisors are available to help you clarify your academic goals and then make decisions to reach them.
 Advisors can help you answer questions about requirements, develop a plan, assess progress and make changes, weighing options and identifying next steps.

 The Academic Learning Centre is available to all students, and can help you improve your skills and learn concrete strategies to become an even better student.
 They offer workshops, tutoring and appointments to discuss options.
 Follow along with the self-directed resources to improve your skills in writing and study skills.
-And if you’re tired of studying alone, join in the weekly Virtual Study Hall to help you connect with your peers.
+And if you’re tired of studying alone, join in the Virtual Study Hall happening three evenings a week this Fall Term to help you connect with your peers.

-Just because you are learning remotely doesn’t mean that you still can’t get involved at the UM, bolster your Co-Curricular Record, and build your resumé.
+Even if you are learning remotely, you still can get involved at the UM, bolster your Co-Curricular Record, and build your resumé.
+Visit Career Connect to find the database of CCR activities or to check out work-study positions.

 Student Life connects students with opportunities to develop leadership skills, and gain invaluable experience while giving back to the campus community.
 For example, there are a number of peer mentor programs available at UM, for both aspiring mentors and those who would like to connect with a mentor.
 From volunteer opportunities, to work-study, active involvement in student clubs and campus organizations, there are countless opportunities to become engaged and build career-related skills.

 Community Engaged Learning programming teaches students about social justice, allows them to volunteer for change and relate classroom learning to community work.
-A number of programs are still operating, including Land and Water, Community Projects and Community Advocacy.
+A number of programs are still operating, including Community Leadership Development and Poverty Awareness.

 The International Centre is offering a number of opportunities for international students to get connected and make the most of your time at the UM.
 Students can take part in individual sessions with an International student advisor, or group options like Culture and Connection or the weekly support chats.
 Students can take part in Welcome Mentors, Intercultural Leaders, or the Language Exchange program as well.